apangin/hsperf/README.md

 Prints HotSpot perf counters, even when the target JVM is started with `-XX:+PerfDisableSharedMem` flag.
 Unlike other similar utilities, it does **not** rely on access to `/tmp/hsperfdata_user` files.

+Does not require JDK to run.
+Works with all versions of HotSpot JVM.

 ### Usage

 ```